The Glycemic Index: What You Need To Know

 Low GI = 35 or less

 High GI = greater than 50

-For example a candy bar or cookie might have a low measured glycemic index (because of the high fat content), but contain high levels of saturated fats and a fair dose of ordinary table sugar, with few vitamins, minerals, fiber or other healthy nutrients.
+For example a candy bar or cookie might have a low glycemic index (because of very high fat content), but contain lots of calories along with high levels of saturated fats and a large dose of table sugar, with few healthy nutrients.

 Clearly then, using glycemic index ALONE is NOT a smart way to choose your foods.